fruether/MyProject/folder/README.md

 ### Language-related metadata

-The first example concerns matching of files with suffix ".java" to be associated with the language "Java".
+The first example concerns matching of files with suffix `.java` to be associated with the language `Java`.

 ```
 {